Sumting-wong-creator/CODEX_TRYING/README.md

 3. Click **Load unpacked** and select this folder.
 4. Pin the extension to keep the toolbar icon handy.

-Once loaded, clicking the toolbar icon opens the Chrome side panel with the assistant.
-The quick actions live at the top of the sidebar so you can summarize the current page or draft an epic in one tap.
+Once loaded, clicking the toolbar icon opens the Chrome side panel with HAWA.
+The redesigned chat bubble keeps things minimal and offers two modes: **Ask** for page-aware answers, and **Agent** for hands-on automation in a dedicated workspace tab.
 Right-click the icon and choose **Options** at any time to configure your Gemini 2.5 Flash API key.

 ## Permissions